Advertiser disclosure

 Take time and reach out!

 Deciding on a major may feel like a difficult and stressful process, but it doesn’t have to.
 Take your time to figure out which major aligns best with your plan for the future.
-Talk to your counselor for guidance, and remember that your major isn’t the end all, be all.
+Talk to your school counselor for guidance, and remember that your major isn’t the end all, be all.
 Good luck finding the right major for you!

 See also: Scholarships by major